-Master of Business Administration Program Formats
+Master of Business Administration Program Delivery Options

-The Traditional Calendar Format: The traditional calendar MBA format is designed for students who prefer to take evening courses on a traditional academic calendar (fall, spring, and summer terms).
-Students may choose a concentration in leadership, public administration, accounting, or finance.
-This calendar option maintains between-term breaks and regular campus holidays.
-It offers students an opportunity to complete the MBA Program in as few as 16 months.
+Face to Face: This is designed for students who prefer evening courses in a classroom setting.
+Students may choose a concentration in leadership, public administration, accounting, finance, or sport management.
+This option maintains between-term breaks and regular campus holidays.
+It offers students an opportunity to complete the MBA Program in as few as 16 months taking two classes each eight week term.
 Students may begin the program throughout the year at any of five start times.
+Students may take courses either face to face or online as they prefer throughout the program.

-The Online Format: The online MBA format follows the same design as the Traditional Calendar MBA Option with the exception that the courses run online and afford students the flexibility to complete the program without attending face to face classes.
+Online: This affords students the flexibility to complete the program without attending face to face classes.
 Students may take courses either online or face to face as they prefer throughout the program.

-The 4+1 Format: The 4+1 MBA format is designed for full-time undergraduate students currently enrolled at ODU who would like to complete an undergraduate degree as well as an MBA degree in as few as five full-time academic years.
-The 4+1 Option is offered at the main campus with classes scheduled on the traditional academic calendar.
+4+1: This is designed for full-time undergraduate students currently enrolled at ODU who would like to complete an undergraduate degree as well as an MBA degree in as few as five full-time academic years.
+The 4+1 option is offered at the main campus with classes scheduled on the traditional academic calendar.